 Some states are taking more drastic measures to prevent distracted driving car and truck accidents.
 Legislators in California are introducing even more stringent cell phone laws on top of the bans already passed in 2008.
 California already has laws in place that ban talking on a handheld cell phone while driving.
 This new law, however, would ban drivers from even holding a mobile device while driving.
 The law builds on earlier legislation that prevented drivers from talking and texting but did not prohibit them from streaming video, for instance, or using apps such as Facebook and Twitter.

 SB0954 has a long way to go before it becomes law in Tennessee.
 In the meantime, it is important to drive safely and be aware of your surroundings at all times.
-If you have been injured by a distracted driver, call the car accident lawyers at Nahon, Saharovich & Trotz today at 1-800-529-4004 for a free initial consultation on your case.
+If you have been injured by a distracted driver, call the Memphis car accident lawyers at Nahon, Saharovich & Trotz today at 1-800-LAW-4004 for a free consultation on your case.